Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ConfigProviderPathPatch"

-Re-exports all named exports from the "effect/ConfigProviderPathPatch" module as "ConfigProviderPathPatch".
+Re-exports all named exports from the "effect/ConfigProviderPathPatch" module as `ConfigProviderPathPatch`.

 **Signature**